Skip to Main Content

 Overview

-The Science Faculty Institute for Teaching and Learning (SFIT) is a paid opportunity (funded by the Title V Grant for Developing Hispanic Serving Institutions) for teachers to work with their peers to explore and implement improved teaching methods over the Fall 2023 semester, focusing on improving equity and using data collected in the classroom to inform teaching decisions.
+The Science Faculty Institute for Teaching and Learning (SFIT) is a paid opportunity (funded by the Title V Grant for Developing Hispanic Serving Institutions) for teachers to work with their peers to explore and implement improved teaching methods over the Fall 2024 semester, focusing on improving equity and using data collected in the classroom to inform teaching decisions.
 As a participant, you will choose the aspect of teaching you would like to address, and your work will apply directly to one or more of the classes you teach.
-Math and Science Division faculty, full-time and adjunct, are encouraged to apply to participate!
-(Faculty who completed the Fall 2022 SFIT program may not apply for the 2023 program but may be eligible to participate in the program again in future years).
+Math/Science Division and Business/Tech Division faculty, full-time and adjunct, are encouraged to apply to participate!
+(Faculty who completed the Fall 2022/23 SFIT program may not apply for the 2024 program but may be eligible to participate in the program again in future years).

-The application deadline for the Fall 2023 SFIT program is May 2023.
+The application deadline for the Fall 2024 SFIT program is early April.

 Apply to Participate in SFIT